l5/servian-example/README.md

 * Settings including the db password are stored in the "app settings" and can easily be read out.
 The recommended, more secure alternative is, to reference secrets stored in a key vault.
 I tried hard, but it just didn't work.
 As colleagues of mine and myself had similar issues with referenced secrets in the past, I gave up, considering the time constraints, and left the secrets in the app settings.
 * Some values are hard coded; the app name and its domain, etc. This means, that the application with this code can be installed only once.
 I know this is not ideal and would use more variables in the next project.
 My intention was, to keep the "run instructions" as simple as possible (3 variables are much easier to configure than 30), but I have now changed my mind and think I should at least have created variables with a default value in terraform.
 * I seed the db with the help of an ACI container that runs only once.
 While it fulfils the purpose, a solution with more observability (did seeding work? if not, why did it fail?) would be desireable.
+* I was not sure if the golang web server is production stable and secure.
+I assume one might check this in a real-life scenario and possibly combine it with nginx or apache2, or a better WAF.

 ## Requirement Checklist